zDestinate/Insurgency/README.md

 ### CMap
 CMap is use to change map.
 It a really simple plugin.
-I made this because someone saying the sm_map off from sourcemod not working in insurgency.
+I made this because someone saying the sm_map off from sourcemod not working in insurgency.<br>
 Admins with flag b will able to use this command.

 #### Plugin